 The advisory committee and the student will plan the program of study.
 All students are required to take CMST 501, Introduction to Communication Research and CMST 510, Rhetorical Theory.
 Students selecting theater as a curriculum area must take 18 credit hours of communication studies courses including CMST 501 and CMST 510; and THEA 501.

 Attendance is required at pro-seminars as part of professional development.
 Graduate students are encouraged to present their scholarly work.

 The student must pass a preliminary examination on their program of study.
 The preparation and administration of the examination are determined by the advisory committee in consultation with the student.
 The examination is taken at the end of the course work, and no later than one year after completing course work.
 Delays could lead to dismissal from the program.
 The advisory committee is disbanded after student passes the preliminary examination.

 Each student must register for at least 24 hours of dissertation credit in CMST 600 or THEA 600.
 In addition, the student must register for at least one hour of credit in CMST 600 or CMST 601 or THEA 600 or THEA 601 during any academic term in which the services of any faculty member are utilized in the supervision of or consultation concerning the dissertation.
 If the student’s reliance upon faculty assistance justifies, they may be required by the dissertation adviser to register for an appropriately greater number of credit hours.

 The dissertation director shall, upon consultation with the student, be responsible for setting up a dissertation committee, supervising the dissertation, and administering the final oral examination.
 The dissertation committee shall approve the dissertation prospectus and pass upon the completed dissertation and oral examination.
-Students are required to submit an electronic copy of the dissertation to the Graduate School, one paper copy to the Department of Communication Studies, and one paper copy to the dissertation director.
+Students are required to submit an electronic copy of the dissertation to the Graduate School, one paper copy to the School of Communication Studies, and one paper copy to the dissertation director.